 This article will help you:

-- Communicate the results of your tests with others in your organization
+- Communicate the results of your tests and campaigns with others in your organization

 - Use different formats and templates to communicate results

 Sharing the results of your testing and personalization may not sound like work.
 Unlike interpreting results, it doesn’t require deep analysis.
 Nor does it draw deeply on creative resources like experiment design.
 At the results sharing stage, most of the heavy lifting is behind you.
 But sharing results - what the team has learned and how it's made an impact - is crucial to the success of every optimization program.

 Here’s why.
 Optimization programs are about gathering data, drawing insights from that data, and taking action.
 Imagine that your team creates a test to learn that a certain value proposition increases conversions, so you implement that type of offer on your site.
 Great!
 Your program has used its insights about customers to move the needle on your company’s business goals.
 But if you don’t also share your data-driven insights widely, you limit the impact of your testing efforts.
 You’ve taken action on behalf of customers, but you haven’t enabled other teams to do the same by taking this knowledge into account in their decision-making.

 Share what you’ve learned to widen the impact of your testing.
 Share how you’ve made an impact to demonstrate the value of your optimization program.
 Communicate the metrics you’ve helped move the needle on, based on test results.
 If you do this well, you'll evangelize data-driven decision-making within your organization.

 Read on to learn more about how to share results effectively with: